OlimilO1402/Sys_Timers/README.md

 With the class XTimerL, if you set 450 Frames per second, it does just about 333 FPS,
 because 450 fps are 2.222 ms so it rounds up to 3 ms. Switch to the "Timer (Currency)" and it does the real 450 FPS.

+As a real world example on how to use the class XTimer, there is a little game called SpaceRace1973 made by BAGZZlash.
+It is inspired by the game Space Race from Atari in 1973.
+You can download BAGZZlashs version [here](http://www.activevb.de/cgi-bin/upload/download.pl?id=3961).
+The version with XTimer you can find in the directory "archive".

 Maybe you also want to have a look at the repo [Sys_Stopwatch](https://github.com/OlimilO1402/Sys_StopWatch) which uses the QueryPerformance winapi either.

-In the directory archive you find a game called SpaceRace by BAGZZlash.

 ![Timers Image](Resources/Timers.png "Timers Image")
 ![SpaceRace Image](Resources/SpaceRace.png "SpaceRace Image")